-The idea of installing a dedicated pull-up bar in your home might seem intimidating if you haven’t been going to the gym or participating in some group physical class, but just remember that everyone has to start somewhere.
-And a pull-bar is a great way to dust those cobwebs off and see results in no time.
+The idea of installing a dedicated pull-up bar in your home might seem intimidating if you haven’t been going to the gym or participating in some group workout classes, but just remember that everyone has to start somewhere.
+And a pull-bar is a great way to dust those cobwebs off and see results in no time with a wide variety of workouts.
 They say the hardest part of starting anything new is actually starting.
 Once you’re over that hurdle, the rest is easy.

 5. Triple Door Gym

 If space or looks aren’t an issue, then consider the Triple Door Gym, which easily slides into and out of doorways with no required hardware or drilling.
 It offers a wide variety of workouts including dips and suspended push-ups with the included straps.
 It also has a raised bar, making it great for taller folks.
 If you’re looking for more than the average pull-up bar, we recommend the Triple Door Gym as you can nearly get a full body workout from this setup.

 Just looking to do a variety of pull-ups?
 This bar from Ultimate Doorway is a great pick.
 It features two bars: one raised above the doorway and one in the door jam that’s easier to grab onto.
 The padded grips allow for endless pull-ups without calluses and the variety of holds will keep your muscles guessing for months on end.